 It’s advisable to consider the optimal length for your copy in the early stages of planning a campaign.
 This can give you a big-picture view of the content and the end goal.
 Determining your long-term plan can ensure you’re using both kinds of ad copy in line with their strengths.

-Knowing the metrics by which you’ll measure your own success can be instrumental in guiding your approach.
+Knowing the metrics you’re using to measure your success can be instrumental in guiding your approach.
 You can also use a clear plan to focus your efforts on your top sales priorities.

 Advice for Developing Ad Copy for Digital Marketing

-When it comes to writing, there are a few pieces of advice that typically apply to content of all lengths.
+When it comes to writing, a few pieces of advice typically apply to content of all lengths.
 However, the tips below are suggested guidelines only.
 We recommend testing out different types of copy to see what works best for your audience.

 One element to consider when writing copy is personality.
 Developing a specific tone can give your customers a frame of reference for your brand’s values.
-Distinct character can also help make shorter advertisements more memorable, as ModCloth does with its sunny voice:
+A distinct character can also help make shorter advertisements more memorable, as ModCloth does with its sunny voice:

 Another strategy you might find helpful is providing your customers with a clear visualization of what they can gain from your product.
 For example, if you’re promoting a hand mixer, you might highlight how much baking time customers will save by using it.